JustACoderv1/Document-Summarization-using-RAG/README.md

-# PDF Summary using RAG
+# Document Summarization using RAG

 This project provides an end-to-end pipeline to **extract**, **embed**, **retrieve**, and **summarize** content from PDF and Word documents using: